MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     is identfied by a hard-coded set of residue names so it  may not work for esoteric residues.

+water
+    selects all atoms that belong to a set of water residues; water is defined with a set of common water abbreviations present in topology files and may not work with certain water residue names.

 segid *seg-name*
     select by segid (as given in the topology), e.g. ``segid 4AKE`` or ``segid DMPC``